Galder, Netherlands

 Galder is a village in the Dutch province of North Brabant.
 It is located in the municipality of Alphen-Chaam 8 km south of the city of Breda.

 History

 The village was first mentioned in 1299 as Galre.
 It is possibly a name of a stream.
 Galder started as a hamlet in a valley near a brook.

 The Saint Jacob's Chapel was built in 1468.
 The tower probably dates from 1517.
 In 1824, it was converted into a school and the tower and ceiling were lowered.
 In 1882, it was recommissioned as a church.

 Galder was home to 301 people in 1840.

 The Galderse Heide is a heath near the village.
 About 20 ha are owned by the Ministry of Defence and sometimes used as a shooting range.
 There is a nature bath and a recreational area on nature area.

+Demographics

+As demonstrated in the table below, the biggest age group of Galder are middle-aged adults (aged 45-65).